faya-sensei/java-astar/README.md

 3. **Implement pathfinder subject**: Implement the subclass of pathfinder serve as concrete subject for observer.

-4**Check observer can register into pathfinder subject**: Implement `IPathfinderObserver` interface and try call register observer in pathfinder.
+4. **Check observer can register into pathfinder subject**: Implement `IPathfinderObserver` interface and try call register observer in pathfinder.

 ### 5. Mesh graph and Simple Stupid Funnel